pejuang-kode/zavi.family/apps/docs/src/pages/docs/react-frameworks.md

 {% figure src="/images/beta-senar-ai-lighthouse.png" alt="Lighthouse scores of beta.senar.ai, a Remix app deployed on Vercel with MySQL database hosted on PlanetScale" caption="Lighthouse scores of beta.senar.ai, a Remix app deployed on Vercel with MySQL database hosted on PlanetScale" /%}
 {% figure src="/images/veri-ferdiansyah-blog-lighthouse.png" alt="Lighthouse scores of Veri Ferdiansyah's blog, a Next.js 13 static web app deployed on Vercel with React Server Components to allow partial hydrations" caption="Lighthouse scores of Veri Ferdiansyah's blog, a Next.js 13 static web app deployed on Vercel with React Server Components to allow partial hydrations" /%}

+{% callout title="Next.js 13 with React Server Components example" %}
-> I picked Veri Ferdiansyah's blog because he [recently announced it on LinkedIn](https://www.linkedin.com/posts/vferdiansyah_improve-1-everyday-veri-ferdiansyah-activity-7092346558284779520-da2D?utm_source=share&utm_medium=member_desktop) and it got my attention.
+I picked Veri Ferdiansyah's blog for the Next.js 13 example because he [recently announced it on LinkedIn](https://www.linkedin.com/posts/vferdiansyah_improve-1-everyday-veri-ferdiansyah-activity-7092346558284779520-da2D?utm_source=share&utm_medium=member_desktop) and it got my attention.
 Go check it out, I think there will be more insightful content on it. 😁

+With that being said, if you have other examples that might demonstrate React Server Components more comprehensively, please do let me know.
+I will be more than happy to dig them further.
+{% /callout %}

 From the screenshots above, you can see that there are no significant differences between them.